Jack the Ripper suspects: Francis Thompson

 Francis Thompson (18 December 1859 – 13 November 1907) was an ascetic poet and opium addict with some medical training.
-Between 1885 and 1888 he spent some time homeless in the Docks area south of Whitechapel.
+Between 1885 and 1888, he spent some time homeless in the Docks area south of Whitechapel.
 He was proposed as a suspect in the self-published 2016 book Francis Thompson: A Ripper Suspect by Australian teacher Richard Patterson, who cites interpretations of his poetry.

 Sir John Williams

-Sir John Williams, Bt (6 November 1840 – 24 May 1926) was obstetrician to Queen Victoria's daughter Princess Beatrice, and was accused of the Ripper crimes in the book, Uncle Jack (2005), written by one of the surgeon's descendants, Tony Williams, and Humphrey Price.
+Sir John Williams, 1st Baronet (6 November 1840 – 24 May 1926) was obstetrician to Queen Victoria's daughter Princess Beatrice, and was accused of the Ripper crimes in the book, Uncle Jack (2005), written by one of the surgeon's descendants, Tony Williams, and Humphrey Price.
 The authors claim that the victims knew the doctor personally, that they were killed and mutilated in an attempt to research the causes of infertility, and that a badly blunted surgical knife, which belonged to Williams, was the murder weapon.
 Jennifer Pegg demonstrated in two articles that much of the research in the book was flawed; for example, the version of the notebook entry used to argue that Williams had met Ripper victim Mary Ann Nichols had been altered for print and did not match the original document, and the line as found in the original document was in handwriting that did not match the rest of the notebook.

 Williams's wife, Lizzie, was named as a possible suspect by author John Morris, who claims that she was unable to have children and, in an unhinged state, took revenge on those who could by killing them.

+Boston Corbett

+Boston Corbett (29 January 1832 – c.
+In or after 1888) was an English-born American soldier who killed John Wilkes Booth, the assassin of Abraham Lincoln.
+Corbett was known for his devout religious beliefs and eccentric behavior, and had disappeared in 1888, just a few months before the murders.
+Writer Dale L. Walker proposed Corbett as a suspect in the Ripper murders, stating that "Corbett was London-born.
+He was certifiably insane.
+He escaped from a Topeka insane asylum in June 1888...
+He was 'down on whores'.
+He had killed - men, to be sure- before.
+He was acquainted with sharp instruments in his hat finishing trade.
+He had motive, means, and opportunity."